- What's on

 What are the dates and times of the Festival of Lights?

-The Festival of Lights runs from Thursday 5th to Saturday 7th from 7pm to 11pm, and on Sunday 8th December from 6pm to 10pm.
+The Festival of Lights runs from Friday 5th to Monday 8th December from 6pm to 10pm.

 Parc Tête d'Or: open all 4 evenings, doors close at 10pm on Thursday, Friday and Saturday; 9pm on Sunday (the illuminations will end at 11pm and 10pm respectively).
 Please note that access to Parc Blandan and Parc de la Tête d'Or is closed 30 minutes before the end of each evening.
 The Parc de la Tête d'Or is evacuated 2 hours before the start of the evening.